 Nail polish remover or Nail polish remover pads

-My favorite hairbrush (especially for longer hair) – or if you have less space take a comb
+Tangle Teezer (my favorite brush for longer hair) – or if you have less space, take a comb.

 A small cosmetic bag with the following items: